Siyah Qalam: Iconography

 The paintings of demons (or div) are mostly contained in album H. 2153, these demons are often depicted performing human actions such as sawing trees, drinking, and playing musical instruments.
 The demons are semi-naked, often wearing short skirts and barefoot, with some having long scarves over their shoulders.
-Some have argued that the accessories these demons wear are necklaces, earrings, pendants, or wrist and ankle bracelets, show a relation to Sufism, perhaps making the works a critique of Sufis during a historical period of political turmoil, uncertainty, and changes of power.
+Some have argued that the accessories these demons wear- necklaces, earrings, pendants, or wrist and ankle bracelets- show a relation to Sufism, perhaps making the works a critique of Sufis during a historical period of political turmoil, uncertainty, and changes of power.

-The choice of exhibiting demons throughout the paintings was for them to appear as negative entities that instill danger to the community.
-Influences of the Shahnameh and the biblical Solomon alluded to the North as the domain for demons, with Siyah Qalam suggesting that there was a connection to the Sufis (who progressed from the north).
+The choice to depict demons throughout the paintings was to present them as negative entities that instil danger in the community.
+Influences from the Shahnameh and the biblical Solomon alluded to the North as the domain of demons, with Siyah Qalam suggesting a connection to the Sufis (who originated in the north).

 Provenance

 Muhammad Siyah Qalam is believed to have lived somewhere in the Qipchaq steppe, either in Moghulistan, Turkestan, or Eastern Anatolia.
-Siyah Qalam’s paintings, with their strange iconography, were directly impacted from the environmental space the artist was surrounded with.
-The influence for Siyah Qalam’s paintings could include aspects of Turkmen, Chinese, Persian, and Mongolian culture, indicating an eastern provenance.
+Siyah Qalam’s paintings, with their strange iconography, were directly impacted by the environmental space the artist was surrounded by.
+The influence on Siyah Qalam’s paintings could include aspects of Turkmen, Chinese, Persian, and Mongolian culture, indicating an eastern provenance.
 Despite speculation about the life and work of the painter, or painters, who painted in this style, the aesthetic and inspiration certainly originates from the various schools of painting most recognizable from the region of Central or Southwest Asia.

-The extant leaves are taken from a number of scrolls that transferred ownership during wars and land occupations.
-The extant leaves are recorded in inventories in Istanbul and in the library of Topkapi palace of Sultan Selim I as treasure from his 1514 Persian adventure.
+The extant leaves are taken from a number of scrolls that were transferred in the course of wars and land occupations.
+The extant leaves are recorded in inventories in Istanbul and in the library of Topkapi Palace of Sultan Selim I as treasure from his 1514 Persian adventure.

 In 1910, Siyah Qalam's paintings were displayed in an exhibition of Islamic art in Munich.
-Since that exhibition, various scholars have attempted to geographically and historically pinpoint when and where the artist surfaced, with a variety of viewpoints being advanced.
+Since that exhibition, various scholars have attempted to pinpoint when and where the artist surfaced, with a variety of viewpoints advanced.